Azure/azure-powershell/src/ResourceManager/Websites/Commands.Websites/help/New-AzureRmAppServicePlan.md

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

+### ServerFarmWithRichSku

+Parameter 'AppServicePlan' accepts value of type 'ServerFarmWithRichSku' from the pipeline

 ## OUTPUTS